How to Choose a Power Inverter

 - High intensity discharge (HID) lamps like Metal Halide lamps.
 These can be damaged by high THD.
 Most manufacturers(and their spec sheet) should be able to tell someone what the THD % tolerance is.

-- Other Devices with a THD % tolerance less than the THD of the output waveforms of the MSW Inverter.
+- Other Devices with a THD % tolerance less than the THD of the output waveforms of available MSW Inverters.
 Check with the manufacturer(and/or with relevant spec sheet)

 If you liked this post, make sure to share(via social media bar) and subscribe for email updates(if you already haven’t).
 Leave a comment below regarding your thoughts, ideas, and experiences regarding the use of inverters and their place in tiny house off-grid power systems.